GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/2_Tools_and_setup.md

         ```

     ```bash
-    # Download the dataset we'll use for the workshop
+    # To be simply, we have renamed the 5NMfs.fa to 5NM.fa for this workshop.
+Please download the dataset.

     git clone https://github.com/ZoeYang2020/dataset_for_pg_workshop

-    # Copy the 5NM.fa dataset to your working directory
+    # Copy the 5NM.fa and  dataset to your working directory
     cp $PWD/dataset_for_pg_workshop/5NM.fa .
     ```